msucloudfellowship/msucloudfellowship.github.io/docs/session_introduction/lecture_introduction_to_cloud_computing_research.md

 # Introducing cloud computing for research
-* **Practical Introduction for Researchers using Microsoft Azure** *
+<em>**Practical Introduction for Researchers using Microsoft Azure for the MSU Cloud Computing Fellowship
+**</em>

 Patrick Bills, Michigan State University <br/>
-For the 2022 MSU Cloud Computing Fellowship

 ### First things first : what is computing

-Prior to understanding what "cloud computing" is, we need to have a base common understanding of what "computing" is.
 You come to us with each a unique set of experiences with computing, with more or less experience depending on your previous needs.
-This section is designed to provide concepts that most cloud computing courses, videos, etc assume you have.

-Why are we doing this?
+**Computing in Cloud Computing**

+Part of this fellowship will be examining the 'computing' part of cloud computing.

+The application asks the question :
+> "How can cloud computing help your research?"

+I would like to re-frame the question as

+> "What kinds of computing could help my research?"
+> "How can cloud services support that kind of computing?"

+Understanding computational technology in general.
+For example, while MSU provides email, storage, and high performance computing, it does not provide services for "big data" category, or relational databases for researchers.
+But you can provision such a service in minutes using the cloud.

+**Vocabulary**

 - cloud computing is marketed to IT professionals and managers.
 They are who will make the recommendations for checks to be written.
 Cloud computing must tick their boxes.
 Services are organized and documented for them, not for us.

 - while cloud computing abstracts away the physical components of a computer but companies use computing concepts as metaphors.  see above.